QuentinRa/blog.quentinra.dev/proj/design-patterns/structure/adaptor.md

 ## Example

-* A : interface with the methods that the client want
+* A: interface with the methods that the client want
-* B : our concrete class
+* B: our concrete class
-* Wrapper : extends B implements A
+* Wrapper: extends B implements A

-And wrapper would have to implements A using the methods of B.
+And wrapper would have to implement A using the methods of B.